 To make things super easy in the morning, mix up your oatmeal and buttermilk and put it in the fridge, with the eggs sitting right on top of the covered container.
 Mix up the dry ingredients and put out on the counter.
 Then when morning comes you can practically make these pancakes in your sleep.
 Everything will be right at reach in the am.

-My favorite way to make these is plain, with just a bit of cinnamon or apple pie spice, but in the fall, you can’t go wrong with Pumpkin Pie Spice.
+My favorite way to make these is plain, with just a bit of cinnamon or maybe some of my Apple Pie Spice, but in the fall, you can’t go wrong with Pumpkin Pie Spice.
 A have a trio of Pumpkin Pie Spice recipes to choose from.
-If you’d like raisins or any chopped dried fruit are great in Scottish Oatcake Oatmeal Pancakes, too.
+If you’d like to add, raisins or any chopped dried fruit are great in Scottish Oatcake Oatmeal Pancakes, too.
 If you’re looking for more inspiration, think of any way you like your oatmeal and mimic those flavors in these pancakes.

 Saving Money on Scottish Oatcakes Oatmeal Pancakes: